Why Konya is the best place to watch the Whirling Dervish

 The Mevlana Mausoleum receives many pilgrims and domestic tourists throughout the year.
 It’s believed that praying to Mevlana’s tomb brings prosperity and luck.

-Should you visit Konya, make sure to go on Saturday for the Whirling Dervish Sama Ceremony and try to visit the Mevlana Museum in the morning before that.
+Should you visit Konya, make sure to visit the Mevlana Museum in the morning before attending the Whirling Dervish Ceremony.

 How to Get to Konya